Watch how to make Shakshuka! | 60-sec video

 - 3T Olive oil

-- 1 large red bell pepper, thinly sliced
+- 1 large red bell pepper, thinly sliced or diced

-- 1 large yellow bell pepper, sliced
+- 1 large yellow bell pepper, sliced or diced

-- 3–4 garlic cloves, diced
+- 4 garlic cloves, rough chopped

-- 3/4 tsp salt
+- 3/4 tsp salt, more to taste

 - cracked pepper to taste